ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

          s.controller.exceptionForBlock(exc)

-``s.controller.initializeLoop()`` snapshots Column Variables.
+``s.controller.initializeLoop()`` snapshots column variables.
-``s.controller.isTerminateLoop()`` counts loop iterations, looks for convergence of Column Variables, and checks to see if the last loop iteration has an exception.
+``s.controller.isTerminateLoop()`` counts loop iterations, looks for convergence of column variables, and checks to see if the last loop iteration has an exception.
-For each formula column, there is a ``try except`` block that informs the API as to the formula being executed, executes the formula, and records any exception.
+Each formula column has a pair of  ``try`` and ``except`` statements that executes the formula and records exceptions.
-Note that loop execution continues even if there is an execution for a formula column; this is essential if formula columns are not ordered according to their data dependencies.
+Note that loop execution continues even if there is an exception for one or more formula column.
+This is done to handle situations in which formula columns are *not* ordered according to their data dependencies.

 Last, there is the function close.
 The occurrence of an exception in the formula evaluation loop causes an exception with the line number in the formula in which the (last) exception occurred.
-If there is no exception, then Epilogue Formula is executed, and the output values of the function are returned (assuming there is no exception in the Epilogue Formula).
+If there is no exception, then the epilogue formula is executed, and the output values of the function are returned (assuming there is no exception in the epilogue formula).

 .. code-block:: python